INTRODUCTION

 ARIANISM

-The purpose of this ARC Perspective is to put to rest once and for all (hopefully) all speculation as to how THREE PERSONS can exist as ONE GOD.
+The purpose of this ARC Perspective is to put to rest once and for all (prayerfully) all speculation as to how THREE PERSONS can exist as ONE GOD.
 May God guide us in this effort.

-"three gods or True God?"
+"three gods or TRUE GOD!"

 By Richard Young